motorcycle Tour Travel Insurance

-• Figures in 2017 show that roughly 20 per cent of the total road fatalities were on motorcycles or scooters.
+• 20 per cent of the total road fatalities are on motorcycles or scooters.

 • Head trauma, road rash, muscle damage and biker’s arm are some of the most common motorbike and scooter injuries.